-The area is relatively new backstreets where red-light district flourished during the early 20s century.
+Kagurazaka is relatively new backstreets area where red-light district flourished during the early 20th century.
 As a part of the name stands for slope (Saka) in Japanese, the main street is on the hill.
-You can find the stone path which is unique and photogenic around this area and you will find traditional Japanese restaurants on the street.
-Go to Akagi Shrine which is designed by Kengo Kuma and you will be surprised by its very modern and outstanding style which is very different from the other shrines in Japan.
+You can find the stone path which is unique and makes it photogenic spot around this area and you will find traditional Japanese restaurants on the street.
+Go to Akagi Shrine which is designed by Kengo Kuma and you will be surprised for its very modern and outstanding style which is very different from the other shrines in Japan.

 Sunamachi is a large scale outdoor shopping street which was largely grown during the 1950s.
 The total length of the street is 670 meters and there are about 180 stores.
 Not only fresh foods such as vegetables, meats and seafoods are available on the street but also you can get some snacks or street foods at good deal.
 You can try tempura which is lightly buttered fried seafood or vegetables, some chicken skewers called Yakitori or Oden hot pot and of course Japanese sweets too!
 On the weekend, the street will be full of people with energy and you can enjoy the vibrant mood.

 Check out the local guided tour to learn more history and background of this area.
 You can walk with English speaking guide and enjoy some foods and drinks on the way!

 It will be always a good idea to walk with a guide not only because there is a language barrier you might feel around the local area but also you can make the experience much more deeper.
 They will show you around where you wouldn’t go otherwise with them.